Arna Bontemps: Early life

-Bontemps was born in Alexandria, Louisiana, into a Louisiana Creole family.
+Bontemps was born in 1902 in Alexandria, Louisiana, into a Louisiana Creole family.
 His ancestors included free people of color and French colonists.
 His father was a contractor and sometimes would take his son to construction sites.
 As the boy got older, his father would take him along to speak-easies at night that featured jazz.
 His mother, Maria Carolina Pembroke, was a schoolteacher.
 The family was Catholic, and Bontemps was baptized at St. Francis Xavier Cathedral.
-They would later become Seventh-day Adventists.

 When Bontemps was three years old, his family moved to Los Angeles, California, in the Great Migration of blacks out of the South and into cities of the North, Midwest and West.
 They settled in what became known as the Watts district.
 After attending public schools, Bontemps attended Pacific Union College in Angwin, California, where he graduated in 1923.
 He majored in English and minored in history, and he was also a member of the Omega Psi Phi fraternity.